Alee14/personal-website/src/pages/guidelines.md

 description: Guidelines for Andrew Lee Projects Communities/Services
 layout: ../layouts/PageMarkdown.astro
 ---
-# Andrew Lee Projects Guidelines
-These guidelines are set in place to ensure you have a great time being part of our community/services.

 # General Guidelines

 These are the main guidelines that must be followed in every community/services we own.